Storyals Blog

 Written by Midhun M. | Dec 28, 2023 12:48:30 PM

-On September 21st, 2023, Microsoft officially launched the new Outlook desktop app for Windows, and in early 2024, it will be pushed out to all organizations by default.
+On September 21st, 2023, Microsoft officially launched the new Outlook desktop app for Windows, and in August 2024, it was pushed out to all organizations for users to opt-in.
 Since Outlook 2013, the Windows desktop Outlook app hasn’t changed much - only minor visual tweaks and a few new features.
-Now, with the new version of Outlook, Microsoft is revamping the desktop version of Outlook to be on par with Outlook on the web.
+Now, with the new version of Outlook, Microsoft has revamped the desktop version of Outlook to be on par with Outlook on the web.

 Faster and leaner user interface